OpenMDAO/OpenMDAO/openmdao/docs/theory_manual/setup_stack.rst

 ----------------------------

-The need for two methods for setting up a group arose from a need to sometimes change the linear or nonlinear solvers in a subgroup after it has been added.
+The need for two methods for setting up a group arose from a need to sometimes change the linear or nonlinear solvers in a subgroup after it had been added.
 When `setup` is called on the `problem`, the `setup` method in each group is called recursively from top to bottom of the hierarchy.
 For example, a group may contain several components and groups.
 Setup is first called in that top group, during which, those components and groups are instantiated.
 However, the `setup` methods belonging to those sub-components